pseudopulse/ChaoticSkills/README.md

 ## Mercenary
 Fluoresence (Secondary) - Agile.
 Tether enemies, dragging them towards you and repeatedly strike them for 15% damage.
 50% slow on self when active.

+## Artificer
+Overcharged Jetpack (Passive) - Hold jump midair to fly.
+Flying drains fuel.
+Fuel passively regenerates over time.
+Running out of fuel will temporarily disable the jetpack.

+Fracture (Primary) - Charge up a tracking bomb for 100%-700% damage.
 # Changelog
+## 1.3.0
+- added config for BFT-9000 damage
+- made the PM-30 support turret not break when frozen
+- the SFG-900 can no longer be sprint canceled to negate the firing delay
+- engineer turrets no longer get canceled if you try and sprint while placing one
+- made BFT-9000 more accurate
+- added Fracture as an alternate primary for artificer
+- added Overcharged Jetpack as an alternate passive for artificer
+- added Crash Remote as an alternate utility for captain
+- improved networking
 ## 1.2.0
 - holy shit is that a doom reference?????
 ## 1.1.1